Advaithftw/OS_Spider_Common/README.md

 # OS_Spider_Common

+The deadlock.c file is the amswer for the deadlock handling question and fifo.java file is the answer for process management question.

 Explanation for Question 1:

 Waiting time is the time between when a process has arrived and starts execution by the CPU.